Saudi Arabia detains two senior royals, including king's brother: sources

 Saudi officials could not be immediately reached for comment early on Saturday.
 The Saudi government media office did not immediately respond to a Reuters request for comment.

+Saudi insiders and Western diplomats say the family is unlikely to oppose the crown prince while the 84-year-old king remains alive, recognizing that the king is unlikely to turn against his favorite son.
+The monarch has delegated most responsibilities of rule to his son but still presides over weekly cabinet meetings and receives foreign dignitaries.

+Prince Ahmed has largely kept a low profile since returning to Riyadh in October 2018 after 2-1/2 months abroad.
+During the trip, he appeared to criticize the Saudi leadership while responding to protesters outside a London residence chanting for the downfall of the Al Saud dynasty.

-Prince Ahmed was one of only three people on the Allegiance Council, made up of the ruling Al Saud family’s senior members, who opposed Mohammed bin Salman becoming crown prince in 2017, sources have earlier said.
+He was one of only three people on the Allegiance Council, made up of the ruling Al Saud family’s senior members, who opposed Mohammed bin Salman becoming crown prince in 2017, sources have earlier said.

 Mohammed bin Nayef’s movements have been restricted and monitored since then, sources have previously said.

-Sources have said some royals seeking to change the line of succession view Ahmed, King Salman’s only surviving full brother, as a possible choice who would have support of family members, the security apparatus, and some Western powers.
+The latest detentions come at a time of heightened tension with regional rival Iran and as Crown Prince Mohammed implements ambitious social and economic reforms, including an initial public offering by oil giant Saudi Aramco on the domestic bourse last December.
+Saudi Arabia is also the current chair for the Group of 20 major economies.

+Prince Mohammed has been lauded at home for easing social restrictions in the Muslim kingdom and opening up the economy.
+But he has come under international criticism over a devastating war in Yemen, the murder of journalist Jamal Khashoggi in the kingdom’s Istanbul consulate and the detention of women’s rights activists seen as part of a crackdown on dissent.

-Reporting by Gulf newsroom; Editing by Chris Reese and Rosalba O'Brien
+Reporting by Gulf newsroom; Editing by Rosalba O'Brien and Daniel Wallis